Note to Reporters: The full report and photos are available at http://tropical.atmos.colostate.edu/ or www.source.colostate.edu.

 “The tropical Atlantic has anomalously cooled over the past several months, and the chances of a moderate to strong El Niño event this summer and fall appear to be quite high,” Klotzbach said.
 “Historical data indicate fewer storms form in these conditions.”

-The team predicts that 2014 tropical cyclone activity will be about 60 percent of an average season.
-By comparison, 2013’s tropical cyclone activity was about 40 percent of the average season.
+The team predicts that 2015 tropical cyclone activity will be about 45 percent of the average season.
+By comparison, 2014’s tropical cyclone activity was about 75 percent of average.

-This is the 31st year CSU researchers have issued the Atlantic basin hurricane forecast.
+This is the 32nd year that CSU researchers have issued the Atlantic basin season hurricane forecast.
 William Gray launched the report in 1984.

 “It takes only one landfall event near you to make this an active season,” he said.